michael-milette/moodle-filter_filtercodes/README.md

 * {formsupport} : Adds a "Support Request" form to your site (example: in a page).
 Form includes Name, Email address, pre-determined Subject, specific Subject, URL and Message fields.
 * {formcheckin} : Adds a "I'm here!" button to your to your course.
 Form does not include any other fields.
 Note: User must be logged in or the button will not be displayed.

+For Custom Contact Forms

+* {lang} : 2-letter language code of current Moodle language.
+* {recaptcha} : Display the ReCAPTCHA field - for use with Contact Form for Moodle.
+Note: Will be blank if user is logged-in using a non-guest account.
+* {readonly} : To be used within form input fields to make them read-only if the user is logged-in.
+* {editingtoggle} : "off" if in edit page mode.
+Otherwise "on".
+Useful for creating Turn Editing On/Off links.
+* {wwwcontactform} : Action URL for Contact Form forms. (requires Contact Form plugin).

 Conditionally display content filters

 Note: {if`rolename`} and {ifmin`rolename`} type tags are based on role archetypes, not role shortnames.
 For example, you could have a role called `students` but, if the archetype for the role is `teacher`, the role will be identified as a `teacher`.
 Roles not based on archetypes will not with these tags.

+* {ifloggedin}{/ifloggedin} : Will display the enclosed content only if the user is logged in as non-guest.
+* {ifloggedout}{/ifloggedout} : Will display the enclosed content only if the user is logged out or is loggedin as guest.
 * {ifloggedinas}{/ifloggedinas} : Will display the enclosed content only if you are logged-in-as (loginas) a different user.
 * {ifnotloggedinas}{/ifnotloggedinas} : Will display the enclosed content only if you are logged-in as yourself and not a different user.
-* {ifeditmode}{/ifeditmode} : Will display the enclosed content only if editing mode is turned on.

 * {ifenrolled}{/ifenrolled} : Will display the enclosed content only if the user **is** enrolled in the current course.
 * {ifnotenrolled}{/ifnotenrolled} : Will display the enclosed content only if the user is **not** enrolled in the current course.
-* {ifloggedin}{/ifloggedin} : Will display the enclosed content only if the user is logged in as non-guest.
+* {ifincourse}{/ifincourse} : Will display the enclosed content only if the user is in a course other than the Front page.
-* {ifloggedout}{/ifloggedout} : Will display the enclosed content only if the user is logged out or is loggedin as guest.
+* {ifinsection}{/ifinsection} : Will display the enclosed content only if the user is in a section of a course which is not the Front Page.
+* {ifnotinsection}{/ifnotinsection} : Will display the enclosed content only if the user is not in a section of a course.

 * {ifguest}{/ifguest} : Will display the enclosed content only if the user is logged-in as guest.
 * {ifstudent}{/ifstudent} : Will display the enclosed content only if the user is logged-in and enrolled in the course (no other roles).
 * {ifassistant}{/ifassistant} : Will display the enclosed content only if the user is logged-in as a non-editing teacher in the current course.